COVID-19 RISK ASSESSMENT

 Kitchen – Only staff working in the kitchen are allowed in the kitchen, with a normal complement of two staff possibly increasing to three if levels of business dictate.
 Social distancing of two meters can be maintained between staff at most times, but where this is not possible the period of exposure will be minimised.

 Behind the Bar – Bar staff will remain behind the bar.
 Where it is necessary to have more than one person behind the bar staff will maintain distancing, and will work back to back or if necessary side by side, with increased regular surface and hand disinfecting.
 At the till/order point a perspex screen will protect staff and customers.

 In and around public indoor areas – Social distancing will be facilitated by use of appropriate signage and floor markings.
-Tables have been positioned so that they are two meters apart from each other and that seating layouts are wherever possible back-to-back between tables.
-Each table has a maximum designated number of seats, and no groups greater than six in number, even where permitted by the law, are being allowed*.
-Designated entrances and exits and one-way routes around the bar have been created, and space created for safe queueing for customers choosing to order at the bar.
-Customers can opt for service to their table if they wish to avoid queueing.
+Indoor tables have been positioned so that they are two metres apart from each other and that seating layouts are wherever possible back- to-back between tables.
+Each table has a maximum designated number of seats, and no groups greater than six in number are being allowed.
+Designated entrances and exits and one-way routes around the bar have been created, and space created for safe queueing for customers ordering at the bar.

-Outdoor areas – Tables have been positioned to be at least two-meters apart with signage
+Outdoor areas – Tables have been positioned to be at least two-metres apart with signage

 3.3 Cleaning and disinfection – Changes to cleaning and disinfection procedures to ensure they are capable of controlling the potential spread of Covid-19.

-Indoor tables and chairs will be sanitised and wiped after each use, and outdoor tables and seats will be sprayed, with signage indicating that a table is ready for use.
+Indoor tables and chairs will be sanitised and wiped after each use and will be signed to indicate that they are ready for use.